CBD is a generally safe substance with few and minor side effects (1). But full-spectrum CBD can possibly make you

 CBD Side Effects: Full Spectrum vs. Isolate

-Full-spectrum CBD is less likely to cause side effects than pure CBD because of something researchers call the “entourage effect” — the synergistic relationship between the cannabinoids, terpenes, and other active ingredients in cannabis (2).
+Full-spectrum CBD is less likely to cause side effects than pure CBD because of something researchers call the “entourage effect” — the synergy between the cannabinoids, terpenes, and other active ingredients in cannabis (2).

-This was proven by a meta-analysis of epilepsy sufferers, where patients who used full-spectrum CBD-rich extracts had fewer side effects (including fatigue) and required smaller doses to achieve relief than people taking pure CBD isolate.
+This was demonstrated by studies of epilepsy sufferers, where patients using full-spectrum CBD-rich extracts experienced fewer side effects and required smaller doses to achieve relief than people taking pure CBD isolate.

-More specifically, 76% of epilepsy patients who used pure CBD reported mild side effects, including fatigue, compared to only 33% for those who took full-spectrum CBD (3).
+More specifically, 76% of epilepsy patients who used pure CBD reported mild side effects, including tiredness, compared to only 33% for those who took full-spectrum CBD (3).

 Similarly, 26% of the study participants who used CBD isolate reported severe side effects, compared to only 7% for full-spectrum CBD users.

-On top of that, the patients who used full-spectrum CBD required doses that were, on average, more than four times smaller than CBD isolate.
+On top of that, the patients who used full-spectrum CBD required doses that were, on average, more than four times smaller than people taking pure CBD.

-The bottom line is that although any form of CBD — full-spectrum or not — can potentially make you tired, this effect will be mild and is unlikely to happen unless you’re taking high doses.
+The bottom line is that although any form of CBD can potentially make you tired, full-spectrum CBD is less likely to do so.

 How You Take the CBD Also Matters